PoloWitty/chatgpt-on-openie/README.md

 # chatgpt on OpenIE

-This repo evaluate chatgpt open information performance using CaRB (a benchmark on OpenIE task).
+This repo evaluate chatgpt open information extraction performance using CaRB (a benchmark on OpenIE task).

 ## Result
 chatgpt performs pretty poor on this task.
 It only achieve f1 of 0.248.
 On paperwithcode, the lowest score on this leaderboard is ~0.5 of f1 score.